Making Process Improvement Work

 Using Improvement Models and Standards

-The examples in the workshop include the SEI CMMI framework.
+The examples in the workshop include the CMMI framework.
 If you are using another model or standard, such as SPICE, BOOTSTRAP, or ISO9001, we will help you integrate it into your improvement plan.
 If you are not using any model or standard, the techniques described will help you develop your own improvement actions to address your organization's issues.

 THE PROCESS GROUP